kfodex01/dsi-coding-challenge/README.md

 * Packaging and deployment practices
 * Your own creativity/secret sauce

 We value simplicity, readability/maintainability, and testability.
 We also understand that 'elegant' solutions might not be optimal.
-Whatever you do, please be prepared to explain your design choices and accept critique gracefully.
-We're in this to learn.
+Whatever you do, please be prepared to explain your design choices and accept and offer critique gracefully.
+We're all in this to learn and be better.

-Ultimately, we're a research company that is very interested in _how you think of data and unleash its utility to solve our problems_.
+Ultimately, we're a research company that is very interested in _how you think of data and unleash its utility to solve our problems_ with your creativity and skillset.

 Good luck, and thank you for your time!
 Code away!